-- In CICS, include the EQAOPTS commands through DTCN. - In UNIX System Services, specify the name of the data set containing the EQAOPTS commands through the EOA OPTS DSN environment variable. - In IMS and Db2, specify the name of the data set containing the EQAOPTS commands in the Language Environment user exit or debug profile by using DTU option 6 or B, Terminal Interface Manager, or the z/OS Debugger Profiles view. - In other environments, specify the name of the data set containing the commands through the EOAOPTS DD statement.
+- In CICS, include the EQAOPTS commands through DTCN. - In UNIX System Services, specify the name of the data set containing the EQAOPTS commands through the EQA_OPTS_DSN environment variable. - In IMS and Db2, specify the name of the data set containing the EQAOPTS commands through the z/OS Debugger Language Environment user exit. - In other environments, specify the name of the data set containing the commands through the EQAOPTS DD statement.